-So why is it that virtually every industry utilizes process to improve cycle time, throughput, quality and efficiency yet we in IT (the ones who automate business process) view internal processes as a hindrance?
+So why is it that virtually every industry utilizes a process to improve cycle time, throughput, quality, and efficiency?
+Yet, we in IT (the ones who automate the business process) view internal processes as a hindrance?

-Most IT organizations do a terrible job of designing and implementing processes that are right-sized for their organization.
-I'll go one step further and say that too many folks have taken frameworks like ITIL, which are meant as guidance, and tuned them in rigid and inflexible doctrine.
+Most IT organizations do a terrible job designing and implementing right-sized processes for their organization.
+I'll go one step further and say that too many folks have taken frameworks like ITIL as gospel and tuned them into rigid and inflexible doctrine.

-The next question is whether having robust process still applies to today's fast paced world of Lean IT, Agile and DevOps?
+The next question is whether ITSM processes still apply in today's fast-paced world of Lean IT, Agile, and DevOps?

-There is no way you can do more things, faster and with fewer errors without applying process.
+You cannot do more things faster and with fewer errors without following a process.

 Let me give you a couple of examples.

-One may argue that this is just part of the job, however, in larger organizations with many different applications and people in the mix, there needs to be a way to ensures this happens – and it is called process.
+One may argue that this is just part of the job.
+However, in larger organizations with many different applications and people in the mix, there needs to be a way to ensure this happens – and it is called process.

-Another example, a new release has gone out with a number of new features as well as some "known errors”.
+Another example is a new release with several new features and some "known errors."

 How do we ensure that the service desk is updated so that they are aware of the changes?
-This is a part of a release management process and needs to be done whether you are following ITIL, Lean or DevOps.
+This communication is essential whether you follow ITIL, Lean, or DevOps.

-I believe the fundamental problem is that we end up implementing flawed processes because most IT professionals don't have the skills to properly design, automate, manage and improve them.
+I believe IT organizations implement flawed processes because most IT professionals don't have the skills to design, automate, manage and improve them properly.

 So let's bring this back to my original "7 Simple Rules to Design a Process".